 At the end of Andrássy Avenue, you’ll find the iconic statues of the seven Magyars and the Memorial Stone of Heroes.
 But if time is tight, don’t feel bad if you skip it – especially if weather conditions are harsh.

-New York Palace Café
+The New York Café

 Dubbed the most instagrammable café in Budapest, this will either entice you or frighten you forever.
 Either way, the food is good and the interior intriguing.
+Check out the cream and gold New York cafe here.

 Retro Budapest: Ruin Pubs and Stalin’s Boots